PLangHQ/plang/Documentation/blogs/Messaging.md

 Now we want to send a message to our phone.

 Create a new file `SendMessage.goal`:
+> Make sure to put in you npub address from your phone instead of 'npub....'
 ```plang
 SendMessage
 - send a message to 'npub....',